Murder of Neha Hiremath

-Neha Hiremath was a 23 year old woman, who was stabbed to death by classmate Fayaz Khondunaik at BVB college on Thursday, April 18, 2024.
+Neha Hiremath was a 23 year old woman, who was stabbed to death by classmate Fayaz Khondunaik at KLE Technological University on Thursday, April 18, 2024.
 In February 2025 the victim's family requested intervention from the Central Bureau of Investigation due to lack of progress in the investigation.

 Background

 Neha Hiremath was the daughter of Congress councillor of Hubballi-Dharwad Municipal Corporation (HDMC) Niranjan Hiremath.
 She was studying Computer Science at BVB College Hubballi, Karnataka.
 Fayaz was also studying in her class and her father said that he was approaching her to marry him, but she had denied it.

 Murder

 On April 18, 2024, at around 4:30 PM, when Hiremath was coming out of her class in the BVB College campus, her classmate Fayaz suddenly approached her and stabbed her numerous times before fleeing the scene.
 She was taken to the nearby hospital for treatment eventually succumbed to her injuries.
 Police later arrested the accused person Fayaz and FIR has been registered.

 An autopsy report was released on April 23, 2024.
 It was determined that Hiremath suffered from fourteen wounds around her neck, heart, and back—she had died within a minute of the attack.